Migrate MySQL on-premises to Azure Database for MySQL: Assessment

 Application implications

 When moving to Azure Database for MySQL, the conversion to secure sockets layer (SSL) based communication is likely to be one of the most significant changes for your applications.
-SSL is enabled by default in Azure Database for MySQL, and it's likely the on-premises application and data workload is not set up to connect to MySQL using SSL.
+SSL is enabled by default in Azure Database for MySQL, and it's likely the on-premises application and data workload isn't set up to connect to MySQL using SSL.
 When enabled, SSL usage adds some extra processing overhead and should be monitored.

 Note